zlatanvasovic/zlatanvasovic.github.io/blog/2020/06/make-your-julia-package.md

 However, using a template lets you worry not about all the specifics, but about the actual code only.

 You should definitely try adding more functions to your package, or building another one.
-Additional template options are explained in [PkgTemplates's readme](https://github.com/invenia/PkgTemplates.jl#readme) and [its documentation](https://invenia.github.io/PkgTemplates.jl/).
+Additional template options are explained in [PkgTemplates readme](https://github.com/invenia/PkgTemplates.jl#readme) and [its documentation](https://invenia.github.io/PkgTemplates.jl/).

 If you get stuck, you can always post a question on [Julia Discourse](https://discourse.julialang.org/) or [Slack](https://julialang.slack.com/).